Skip to main content

 This brand of criticism does make a little more sense when you realize that much of this pushback against Benjamin came after the allegations against Dustin Hoffman in 2017.
 This is another significant aspect of film discourse—criticism is influenced by the social environment in which it arises.
 In this particular case, these analyses tend to victimize Mrs. Robinson a little more than what she is owed.
 After all, it is Benjamin during their nights together who continually makes bids for connection from Mrs. Robinson, bids that she brushes aside.
 If there is a victim in this relationship, I don’t think it’s the one coercing the kid she’s known since he was in grade school into having secret sex with her and then using his shame around that affair to try blackmailing him.

 I’ll clarify, I wouldn’t cast Mrs. Robinson as a Maleficent-grade mistress of all evil.
 But neither, I think, does the film itself.
 There are moments when the black widow covering gives way and the quiet languishing underneath leaks through, and actress Anne Bancroft does a fantastic job selling this side of her as well.
-One such moment comes partway through her affair with Benjamin where he asks her to tell him about her life.
-Through subtext, we learn that Mrs. Robinson gave up her dreams and ambitions of studying art to marry her husband, to whom she is just another commodity, another merit badge he can show off to his neighbors at the party.
+One such moment comes partway through her affair with Benjamin where he asks her to tell him about herself.
+Mrs. Robinson eventually gives a thinly veiled confession about ditching her dreams of studying art to marry her husband, to whom she is just another commodity, another merit badge he can show off to his neighbors at the party.
 Mrs. Robinson takes advantage of Benjamin’s lack of direction, but she ultimately is afflicted with the same illness.

 Benjamin faces the same fate as Mrs. Robinson if he doesn’t grow a backbone and learn to chase things outside of his comfort zone.
 That’s why it’s perversely satisfying during the climactic wedding when everyone is yelling at Benjamin for disrupting the wedding.
 Mrs. Robinson, and every other miserable person in this film, has traded her soul for social approval, here Benjamin does the exact opposite.